What is Mortgage Fraud?

 Never transfer title of ownership

 The FTC warns homeowners to avoid any business that asks you to transfer property to them.
 Otherwise, your name will be removed from the deed.
-Scammers in this situation can seize your property, strip it of equity, evict you or all of the above.
+Scammers in this situation can seize your property, strip it of equity, evict you, or all of the above.

 Know how a legitimate company operates

 According to the NFCC, a trustworthy company will be thorough about collecting information and explaining the offer.
-They’ll answer all of your questions and give you all the information you need to be confident in your decision.
+They’ll answer all your questions and give you all the information you need to be confident in your decision.
 Everything will be in writing.
 They won’t try to talk you out of consulting a lawyer or other expert.

 The NFCC adds that legitimate companies won’t make bold promises to fix your credit or save your home.
 Always reach out to your lender or lawyer before signing anything.